 Dr. Marike van Aerde

 Her research also has a strong component of Open Access output and heritage preservation.
 Some of her most recent publications have been on Gandharan archaeology, ancient Egyptian ports, and petroglyphs from the Karakorum mountains.
 She has appeared regularly at international conferences, incl. the EAA, Gandhara Connections at Oxford University, and expert meetings in Alexandria, Egypt.
 Her active heritage projects involve threatened Karakorum petroglyphs and datasets from Palmyra in Syria.
 A core aim of her project is collaborative and interdisciplinary research that creates opportunities for young scholars worldwide.
-In addition to archaeology, Marike also has a background in ancient languages/papyrology, and has previously studied and worked in London (University College London UCL) and Rome (KNIR/Soprintendenza Archeologica di Roma).
+In addition to archaeology, Marike also has an academic background in ancient languages, and she has previously studied and worked in London (University College London UCL) and Rome (KNIR/Soprintendenza Archeologica di Roma).

 To visit Marike's profile page at Leiden University, click here